Milan–San Remo: The Sprinters Classic

 The 2020 edition was forced to move to August due to the COVID-19 pandemic in Italy, making it the first ever summer edition of the Spring classic.
 The edition was won by Belgian Wout van Aert.
 In 2024, the race underwent notable route changes, notably featuring a new start destination in Pavia, located just outside of Milan.

 In 2025, the race was won by Dutch rider Mathieu van der Poel for the second time, beating Italian Filippo Ganna and Slovenian world champion Tadej Pogačar in a sprint finish – with L'Équipe calling the race "one of the most memorable 'Primaveras'", and Cycling Weekly stating the race had been "an epic duel".
 On the Cipressa, the trio broke the climbing record by 20 seconds, previously set by Gabriele Colombo and Alexander Gontchenkov at the 1996 Milan–San Remo.

+In 2026, the race was won by Pogačar for the first time in a sprint finish, after four consecutive top-five finishes.
+The victory marked Pogačar's eleventh in a Monument, tying Roger De Vlaeminck's tally for the second-most Monument wins.